SebSept/fop_example_module/README.md

-# About
+# Prestashop Module Starter

+Bundled and preconfigured tools to develop a [Prestashop](https://www.prestashop.com/) module.

 This repository serve as a start point for a building a quality Prestashop module.
-It's pre-configured with tools to ensure that the code complies with the standards and is valid.

-It uses pre-commit validation for local development and github actions for repository checks.
+## Featured local tools

+- [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer)  (configured using prestashop standard)
+- [phpstan](https://phpstan.org/) (configured using prestashop standard)
+- [prestashop/header-stamp](https://github.com/PrestaShopCorp/header-stamp/) (update license header in files) (configured using Friends of Presta AFL 3.0 license)
+- autoindex (add missing index.php)

+These local tools are used automaticaly (git's precommit hook) and on demande (details below).

+## Featured CI/github actions

+- php syntax check (php 7.2, php 7.3)
+- php-cs-fix (configured using prestashop standard)
+- phpstan (configured using prestashop standard)
+- symfonycorp/security-checker (checks composer packages with security problem)

+These tools are triggered automaticaly.

+## Under the hood

-Before each commit, the lints and checks will run without nothing more to do.
+Before each commit, the lints and checks will run automaticaly, this feature is provided by [phpro/grumphp](https://github.com/phpro/grumphp).
-Each push on the github repository (you have to it yourself), the checks in [workflows](.github/workflows) will be triggered.

-If something is wrong commit is aborted.
+[php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) and [phpstan](https://phpstan.org/) configuration and bootstraping are provided by [PrestaShop/php-dev-tools/](https://github.com/PrestaShop/php-dev-tools/).

+Repository actions are made by [github workflows](https://docs.github.com/en/free-pro-team@latest/actions).

 You can also run all the checks and lints by running a single command : `composer run check`. (treat files added to commit)

-It relies on [PrestaShop/php-dev-tools/](https://github.com/PrestaShop/php-dev-tools/).
-Which in turns, relies on wide spread tools (php-cs-fix, phpstan, and more (to come)).

-Pre-commit actions are _bundled_ using [phpro/grumphp](https://github.com/phpro/grumphp).
-Repository actions are made by [github workflows](https://docs.github.com/en/free-pro-team@latest/actions).

 # Getting started